 Our portable building ended up costing around $5,000 with several upgrades.
 Once we had chosen all the options the next step was to talk money.

 What we found while looking at several dealerships is that most places will offer three options – buy outright, finance with an interest rate based on your credit rating, or rent-to-own with a small or no down payment and monthly payments.
 Had we chosen a finance option the three-year loan with applicable purchase fees and interest included would have cost us about $180 per month.
 Going the “no credit check, no credit needed” rent-to-own route would be about $230 per month for 36 months.
 All payment options could be handled right there at the dealer at the time of purchase.
 No dealing with another company and a new set of hoops to jump through required.
 With financing, either way, the first payment would be due the month after the building was delivered to our land.
 The entire process was painless.

 In our case, a building with the options we wanted was not readily available.
 No problem… they could build it and have it delivered in about two weeks.
 We needed a little time to clear some brush and widen the road to the cabin site anyway.
 We snapped some pictures of the color scheme, lofts, doors and windows found on cabins close to what we were going to get just so we could show family members and friends what we had chosen.

-In the next installment of this portable building cabin series of stories, which will appear here in a few weeks, I’ll take you along as we select and clear the site, welcome our new building, and formulate our plan for building out the interior to our needs and tastes.
+In the next installment of this portable building cabin series of stories, I’ll take you along as we select and clear the site, welcome our new building, and formulate our plan for building out the interior to our needs and tastes.